EESI/16s_embeddings/README.md

 # Sample Embeddings

-For sample embeddings, we start with individual fasta files for each sample.
+For sample embeddings, we start with individual fasta files for each sample (/examples/samples/).
 Many software packages exist that can split a single fasta file in this way.
 One example is QIIME.
 Once we have these fasta files, we can calculate the total kmers for each sample and obtain their embeddings.
 Similar to before, we need to specify the working directory that contains the trained model, a prefix, and the location of the sample fasta files.
 For our sample fasta files, we are using subsets of reads from 10 samples from the American Gut data set.

 ```bash
 ./2_embed_samples.py -p exsamp -w testing/ -s samples/
 ```

-The result will be a pkl file containing the total kmers across all samples and 10 individual .csv.gz files with the raw kmer embeddings.
+The result will be a .pkl file containing the total kmers across all samples and 10 individual .csv.gz files with the raw kmer embeddings.
 The denoising has yet to occur.
 Next, merge, row-wise, all of the csv.gz files.
 We specify the working directory and the prefix.